 - The driver’s financial condition and net worth.

-Recovering punitive damages is not always an option in car accident claims.
+Recovering punitive damages is not always an option in car accident compensation claims.
 Determining who is at fault and to what extent is a complicated process.
 Having a knowledgeable lawyer on your side could reduce your percentage of shared liability and leave you with a more favorable award.

 When it comes to knowing what might affect the value of your car accident claim, who you choose to represent you matters.
 Having an experienced and passionate legal team could be the determining factor between receiving an insufficient payout and receiving the compensation you need.
 At Smith & Holder, PLLC, we use our smart and creative legal strategies to help our clients get every penny they deserve.
 Contact us now to learn more about how our aggressive negotiating techniques have resulted in significant financial compensation awards for our clients.